-And unlike Upserve, customers do not have to pay a monthly gateway fee in order to use another payment processing partner.
+And unlike Upserve POS, customers do not have to pay a monthly gateway fee in order to use another payment processing partner.
 This means that you truly do have the freedom to shop around and choose the best payment processing solution for your restaurant.

 Beyond integrated payment processing, TouchBistro and Upserve also offer a wide variety of other add-on solutions.

 Both TouchBistro and Upserve offer the following add-on features:

 Though a comparison of TouchBistro vs Upserve reveals that both providers offer many of the same add-on solutions, TouchBistro offers a few in-house add-ons that Upserve does not.

 Most significantly, TouchBistro offers an integrated reservations solution.
 TouchBistro Reservations is a complete, end-to-end reservation and guest management platform that allows you to accept and manage mobile and web reservations, create digital waitlists, and communicate with guests via SMS and email.
 The reservations data syncs directly to your POS for a seamless flow of information between the front of house and back of house.